ScrierOne/Assorted-Adjustments/README.md

 Compatibility patch for users of Sword Coast Stratagems and Deities of Faerûn.
 Makes the Priest variants of antimagic spells granted by DOF behave like their wizard equivalents do under SCS.

+Needs to be installed after both SCS and DoF.

 ### Deafness prevents hearing Rogue Rebalancing bard song

 The Enhanced Editions have had Bard song be prevented by deafness, as well as break invisibility, for a long time.
 Rogue Rebalancing, however, hasn't been updated for it.
 Atweaks has a component that adds the second functionality.
 This adds the first.
 Requires RR Bard class changes (and is obviously pointless without it).